Total Retiree Advantage IL (TRAIL)

 • If you fail to provide a copy of the Medicare card with your MBI number to the Medicare COB unit or your Retirement system, your TRAIL MAPD and TRIP medical insurance will be waived for the dependent(s) with the missing documentation and waived for the entire household if the member's documentation is not provided.

 • You can only be in one Medicare Advantage or Medicare Part D (prescription drug) plan at a time.
 Enrollment in the TRAIL MAPD plan provides you with Medicare Advantage coverage as well as Medicare Part D coverage.
 Therefore, enrollment in a different Medicare Advantage or Medicare Part D plan will automatically cause your TRAIL MAPD coverage to end, which will include termination of your TRIP medical and prescription drug coverage.

-You may reenroll throughout the plan year with a qualifying enrollment opportunity and coverage will be effective the first of the month following your enrollment request or during your annual TRAIL MAPD Enrollment Period.
+• You may terminate the TRAIL MAPD coverage at any time by contacting the plan administrator in writing.
+You may re-enroll throughout the plan year and coverage will be effective the first of the month following your enrollment request or during your annual TRAIL MAPD Enrollment Period.

 • If your residential or mailing address changes, you must notify both your retirement system and the Social Security Administration in writing as quickly as possible.